philipprobin/philipprobin/README.md

 I'm a Software Developer with interests in AI, Entrepreneurship, Languages, and Chess.
 Currently, I am expanding my knowledge in Applied Computer Science at Ruhr Universität Bochum.
 Additionally, I am the Co-Founder of **SparMahl**, an innovative startup that utilizes supermarket offers to create delightful recipes.

 ### 🚀 What I'm Working On
+- **SemanticMap**: Revolutionizing qualitative market research with AI-powered analysis of audio and text data.
+[Learn more](https://semanticmap.com)
 - **SparMahl**: Aiming to transform the meal planning and grocery shopping experience by making it both exciting and economical.
 - **Flashlate**: A language-learning application designed to enhance vocabulary acquisition.
 It provides users with predefined decks of common words, conjugations, translations, and a dedicated learning mode.
 - **GreenPots**: An automated plant pot, to grow your greens, without worring about the right.
 GreenPots automates you the whole process of watering, so that you can lean back.